Here's what's happening at Ontario Produce Auction!

 Call the office number 585-526-5708 to listen to the recorded message.
 Updated after the close of each auction.

-We kindly request that you leave your pets at home.
-Service animals are allowed.
-However, as we are a facility that is primarily for food sales, USDA regulations prohibit animals from being in the building.
+We kindly request that you leave your pets, 'therapy animals', and 'emotional support animals' at home.
+As we are a facility that is primarily for food sales, USDA regulations prohibit animals from being in the building.
+If you have any questions, we have a copy of the information from the NYS Attorney General's Office available in our auction office.
+We welcome your inquiry.

 For many years the Finger Lakes Region of Upstate NY has been bursting with family farms growing produce in abundance!!
 From flowers in the Spring, through the fruits and vegetable season, on into the fall harvest...the land bountifully produced.
 But there was no centralized local outlet so as to sell their produce.
 Other produce auctions existed in the surrounding areas, but nothing was in or near Canandaigua.
 So the farm families spent much of their annual revenues on hauling costs so as to get their produce to these far away auction locations.